Rob Gardner (baseball): Cubs and Indians

 Gardner spent one season in Chicago, going 0–2 with a 3.98 ERA for the Cubs.
 Just prior to the start of the 1968 season, he was traded to the Cleveland Indians for Bobby Tiefenauer.
 He went 9–6 with a 4.32 ERA for the Portland Beavers, and made five appearances for the Indians that September.

-Gardner was 0–6 with Portland in 1969 when the Indians struck a deal with to the New York Yankees for John Orsino.
+Gardner was 0–6 with Portland in 1969 when the Indians struck a deal with the New York Yankees for John Orsino.

 Two trades for two Alou brothers

 Gardner finished the 1969 season with the Yankees' triple A affiliate, the Syracuse Chiefs.
 He went 16–5 with a 2.53 ERA for Syracuse in 1970, and appeared in one game for the Yankees that September.

 Gardner was traded along with Ron Klimkowski from the Yankees to the Oakland Athletics for Felipe Alou on April 9, 1971.
 He was sent back to the Yankees with Darrell Osteen for Curt Blefary on May 25, 1971.

-He appeared in twenty games and pitched 97 innings for the Yankees in 1972, which was the most he'd pitched since 1966 with the Mets.
+Gardner appeared in twenty games and pitched 97 innings for the Yankees in 1972, which was the most he'd pitched since 1966 with the Mets.
 Following the season, the Yankees traded him back to the A's with a player to be named later for Matty Alou.

 Gardner appeared in three games for the A's in 1973 when his contract was purchased by the Milwaukee Brewers.
 He appeared in ten games for the Brewers, the last of which, he lasted just a third of an inning and gave up four runs to the A's.
 Following the game, he was returned to the A's.
-He spent 1974 in the Detroit Tigers' organization, and 1975 back in the Yankees' farm system before retiring.
+He spent 1974 in the Detroit Tigers' organization at Triple-A, then in 1975 was back in the Yankees' farm system with the Syracuse Chiefs as pitching coach for manager Bobby Cox and even appeared in 10 games before announcing his retirement as an active player.